-the northern extension of the Columbia Basin that extends south to Oregon and lies within the North Okanagan Basin Ecosection, a wide trench formed by parallel fault lines and further carved out by multiple glaciations.
+within the Southern Interior Ecoprovince, the northern extension of the Columbia Basin that extends south to Oregon and lies within the North Okanagan Basin Ecosection, a wide trench formed by parallel fault lines and further carved out by multiple glaciations, and the North Okanagan Highland Ecosection (NOH), a cool, moist, transitional mountain area, dominated by a rolling upland.

 The Okanagan Valley experiences some of the warmest and driest weather conditions in the province.
 The valley lies in the rain shadow of the Coast and Cascade Mountains; this results in low precipitation in both winter and summer.
-In summer, hot dry air moves in from the Great Basin to the south, and very hot temperatures are common; however, the presence of Okanagan Lake (a large, glacial-relic lake), moderates these temperatures somewhat by cooling the air in summer and warming it in winter.
+In summer, hot dry air moves in from the Great Basin to the south, and very hot temperatures are common; however, the presence of Okanagan, Kalamalka, and Wood Lakes (large, glacial-relic lakes), moderates these temperatures somewhat by cooling the air in summer and warming it in winter.

 Figure 1.
-Vernon Commonage SEI study area outlined in red.
+Lake Country SEI study area outlined in red.